 20 years of service.
-We had an unfunded benefit liability of \$4.0 million and \$4.1 million recorded as of December 31, 2020 and 2019, respectively.
+We had an unfunded benefit liability of \$4.0 million recorded as of both December 31, 2021 and 2020.

 13. Commitments and Contingencies

 Claims and Lawsuits

 We are subject to certain legal and regulatory claims, including lawsuits arising in the normal course of business.
 We maintain various insurance coverages to minimize financial risk associated with these claims.
 We have estimated and provided accruals for probable losses and related legal fees associated with certain litigation in the accompanying consolidated financial statements.
 While we cannot predict the outcome of these proceedings, in management's opinion and based on reports of counsel, any liability arising from these matters individually and in the aggregate will not have a material effect on our operating results, cash flows or financial condition, after giving effect to provisions already recorded.